 Beautiful Martha’s Vineyard is famous as an affluent summer resort, and you can certainly do some celebrity-watching here.
 But your eyes will also be drawn to the sweeping natural beauty, historic towns and charming architecture.
 If some of it looks familiar, perhaps that’s because the movie Jaws was filmed here.

-Today’s tour starts with historic Oak Bluffs, once a religious revival summer camp.
+You’ll arrive ashore via tender for today’s tour, which starts with historic Oak Bluffs, once a religious revival summer camp.
 Then, head along the coast to Edgartown, a quaint, white-clapboard village that was originally an important whaling center.
 Ride though the farmlands of West Tisbury, and the hills of Chilmark, where celebrities such as Ted Danson, Carly Simon, James Taylor, and Bill Murray have homes.
 Back in Oak Bluffs, you’ll have lunch and enjoy the rest of the afternoon at your leisure.

 Perhaps you will explore Oak Bluffs on your own to get a feel for the laid-back charm that is synonymous with Martha’s Vineyard.
 You can see the colorful Flying Horses, the country’s oldest, continuously-operating platform carousel that was brought here from Coney Island in 1874.
 Nearby is Wesleyan Grove, better known as the Campground.
 Back in the mid-1800s, Methodist families would set up tents in this 34-acre site to enjoy revival meetings and summer Bible study groups.
 The tents eventually gave way to cottages that are painted lovely pastel hues and adorned with elaborate millwork.
 Today, these lovely gingerbread cottages are part of the National Historic Register.
 You can also learn about Oak Bluff’s history as one of the country’s first resorts for affluent African Americans.

 Explore Cape Cod and ride the trolley around Provincetown